Estimated reading time: 7 minutes

 A few years before that, during the Great Depression, people stood in soup lines just so they could get a bite to eat and stay alive.
 The difference between these two times is striking.
 Yet today we are more like the people who couldn’t feed themselves during the Depression than the ones who grew Victory Gardens.

 Considering the state of our nation’s economy, chances are high that we will be face a financial collapse as big as the Great Depression.
 Those that can grow a vegetable garden will be able to feed themselves.
 Others will have to depend on government handouts.
-But when there are no handouts available, those people will starve.
-If you’re interested in starting the ultimate backyard garden, check out Backyard Liberty.

 2. Animal Husbandry